 Kingsport City Schools consists of 13 schools ranging from Pre-K to High School.
-The system’s vision is, “Student Focused … World Class,” which includes the commitment to delivering world-class curriculum and instruction to all students, as well providing committed and innovative educators.
-In doing so, it is vital that funds are distributed appropriately to ensure world-class instruction and to recruit and retain top employees.
+The system’s vision is to, Inspire.
+Cultivate.
+Impact. which includes the commitment to delivering world-class curriculum and instruction to all students, as well as providing committed and innovative educators.
+In doing so, it is vital that funds are distributed strategically to ensure world-class instruction and to recruit and retain top employees.

-The following information is a snapshot of the 2016-2017 fiscal year (FY) to provide a better understanding of how funds were allocated, and how those results affected the financial operations of the system as a whole.
-A KCS fiscal year (FY) ends on June 30.
+The following information is a snapshot of the 2020-2021 fiscal year (FY) to provide a better understanding of how funds were allocated and to review the financial operations of the system as a whole.
+A KCS FY ends on June 30.

-District operations are comprised of four different funds: General Purpose School Fund, School Nutrition Services Fund, Federal School Projects Fund and School Special Projects Fund.
-Overall disbursements totaled $82.0 million for FY 2016-2017.
-Below is a breakdown of each fund.
+District operations are comprised of four different funds: General Purpose School Fund, School Nutrition Services Fund, Federal School Projects Fund, and School Special Projects Fund.
+Overall disbursements totaled $90.2 million for FY 2020-2021.

-School Nutrition Services Fund disbursements totaled $3.6 million for FY 2016-2017 for all operating costs of food service, including administrative support, costs of utilities, maintenance, warehousing, insurance and accounting.
+School Nutrition Services Fund disbursements totaled $3.6 million for all food service operating costs in FY 2020-2021, including administrative support, maintenance, warehousing, insurance, and accounting.
 This fund is totally self-supporting and is operated under the federally funded National School Lunch and Child Nutrition Acts.
-No General Purpose fund support is required for the fund as revenues are derived primarily from food sales and Federal and State aid.
+No General Purpose fund support is required for the fund, as revenues are derived primarily from food sales and Federal and State aid.

-Federal School Projects Fund disbursements totaled $4.0 million for the 2016-2017 FY.
-The two federal programs that are the largest sources of federal funding, as well as mandates are: Title I grants (the main source of federal funding for the No Child Left Behind (NCLB) Act) and IDEA grants (special education funding under the Individuals with Disabilities Education Act (IEDA)).
-In addition, financial support is given to other federal projects such as Title II and the Carl D. Perkins Vocational & Applied Technology Entitlement grant.
+Federal School Projects Fund disbursements totaled $5.4 million for FY 2020-2021.
+The two Federal programs that are the largest sources of Federal funding, as well as mandates are: Title I grants (the main source of federal funding for the Elementary and Secondary Education Act (ESEA) and IDEA grants (special education funding under the Individuals with Disabilities Education Act)).
+In addition, financial support is given to other federal projects such as Title II and the Carl D. Perkins Vocational grant.

-The last fund, School Special Projects had $1.3 million in disbursements.
-These funds help finance ASC departments such as the Family Resource Center, the Homeless Education program and Pre-K programs.
-It also serves as a pool of grant funding for any grant that has been awarded to a teacher or school and serves as a resource where teachers/schools could pull funds to implement a project the classroom.
-Funding for grants comes from various resources ranging from federal, state and local donors.
+The fourth fund, School Special Projects, had $1.1 million in disbursements.
+These funds help finance district departments such as the Family Resource Center, the Homeless Education program, and Pre-K programs.
+It also serves as a pool of grant funding for any grant that has been awarded to a teacher or school and serves as a resource where teachers/schools can pull funds to implement a project for the classroom.
+Funding for grants comes from various resources ranging from Federal, State, and local donors.

-In maintaining a world-class educational approach, KCS continued the phase-in of a 1:1 laptop program for students in grades 4-12.
-All students in grades 4-6 were issued a technology device.
-There were a total of 1,800 devices purchased at a cost of $403,200.
+In maintaining a world-class educational approach, KCS continued the 1:1 technology device program for students in grades 4-12.
+All students in grades 4-12 have been issued a technology device.

-Finally, KCS undertakes a comprehensive budget process each year.
+KCS undertakes a comprehensive budget process each year.
 In early December, a discussion of the budget process and approaching timeline is held with the Board of Education (BOE).
-In mid-December, budget materials are sent to principals/administrators, who prepare for budget requests.
+In mid-December, budget materials are sent to principals/administrators who prepare budget requests.
 By mid-January, budget materials are returned to the Chief Finance Officer.
 In late January/mid-February, the Budget Review Committee meets to hear budget presentations from principals/administrators.
-In February and March, the Budget Review Committee and staff compile a recommended budget to present to the Board in April.
-Upon review, the Board will approve the budget in May.
-Once the Board approves the KCS budget, it is then presented to the Board of Mayor and Alderman during their May meeting.
-Upon review and approval, funds are distributed to the four KCS funds.
+In February and March, the Budget Review Committee and staff compile a recommended budget to present to the BOE in April.
+Upon review, the BOE will approve the budget in May.
+Once the BOE approves the KCS budget, it is presented to the Kingsport Board of Mayor and Aldermen (BMA) in May.
+Upon review and approval by the BMA, funds are distributed to KCS.
 All meetings are open to the public.

-KCS prides itself on being fiscally responsible by allocating nearly 75 percent of funds toward direct education/instruction.
+KCS prides itself on being fiscally responsible by allocating over 75 percent of all funds toward direct education/instruction.